Billions of people Observe holy days that were never meant to be holy!

 According to the saga of King Haakon Haraldsson, also known as Haakon the Good, of Norway, who ruled in the 10th century.
 It was he, who was responsible for merging the Norse Yule celebration and the Christian celebration of Christmas during his reign.
 Haakon became a Christian after a visit to England, and after his return to Norway he put into law that Yule should be celebrated at the same time as Christmas.
 Everyone was required to have ale from a measure of grain and enforced to keep the holiday while the ale lasted or else be subjected to a fine.

-The Wild Hunt (Yuletide), Led by Odin
+What Exactly Was The Wild Hunt?
+(The Yuletide), Led by Odin

 Based on the Wild Hunt motif from folklore.
 In the Scandinavian tradition, the Wild Hunt often consisted of a terrifying procession that hurls across the sky during midwinter to abduct unfortunate people who have failed to find cover or sufficient hiding spaces.

-Wow, are we discussing Christmas or Halloween?
+Wow, is this a description of Christmas or Halloween?

 There are multiple different tales but, according to, “Ghost Cities” one aspect of the Wild Hunt legend which remains universal is the belief that witnessing a ‘Wild Hunt’ brings nothing but misfortune to the beholder – these characters are viewed as harbingers of death, plague and destruction.
 For this reason, folk lock their doors on the nights of the Wild Hunt tides or risked being carried off to the land of the dead or worse, being forced to become part of the spectral cavalcade for all time themselves.
 Such negative associations have earned the Wild Hunt a variety of ill-sounding nicknames, such as Woden’s Hunt, Cain’s Hunt, the Devil’s Dandy Dogs, and the Hounds of Hell, and in North America, the Ghost Riders.